Certified Non-GMO Standards

 Note: An example of a GMO pesticide is modified Bacillus thuringiensis.

 18.1.6 The use of inoculants containing GMOs or their derivatives is prohibited for any crops or feedstuffs for livestock that will produce Certified Non-GMO by AGW meat, milk or eggs.

-Note: Inoculants for hay, silage and baylage and rhizobium inoculants may contain GMOs.
+Note: Inoculants for hay, silage and baleage and rhizobium inoculants may contain GMOs.

-18.1.7 Veterinary and health care products containing GMOs or their derivatives are prohibited.
+18.1.7 Knowingly using veterinary and health care products containing GMOs or their derivatives is prohibited.
 This includes the use of medicines, vaccines, and parasiticides.

 18.1.8 If there is no alternative to the use of a veterinary or health care product that contains GMOs or their derivatives, the animal must be treated, the treatment must be recorded and the meat, milk or eggs from that animal must not be sold under the Certified Non-GMO by AGW label.

 Note: See appendix for lists of high and moderate risk crops/feeds.